1. At what age can my son play in the GridIron Football League?

 7. When does the season start, and when does it end?

-The first day of practice will be August 14th.
-The first game will be September 2nd, and Super Bowl Sunday will be October 29th.
-Season duration will be approximately two and a half months.
-Games are played on Saturdays.
+The first day of practice will be August 9th.
+The first game will be September 11th, and Super Bowl Sunday will be November 7th.
+The season duration will be approximately two and a half months.
+Games are played on Saturdays with the exception of Super Bowl Sunday.

 8. Will there be a draft, and what is the procedure?